Highlights of Kindergarten:

 About Mrs. Fulton

 We begin to explore the community around us and how we contribute to this community.
 We start with the study of our classroom, then we turn our efforts to the school, neighborhood and then the town community.
 We also learn about the many Americans whom have made this Country great.
+We use the Studies Weekly to help us incorporate social studies standards.

 In Kindergarten we begin with the study of God’s love; how he is the loving creator of all things and we are all members of God’s family.
 A beautiful foundation that will grow as the student progresses in his/her religious life.